-ANSWER CHOICES RESPONSES Lack of programs or amenities of interest 53% 92 Inconvenient program schedules 35% 61 No, nothing prevents me from participating or visiting 23% 40 Lack of access to appropriate equipment 14% 25 Access to childcare 14% 25 Uncertainty around joining drop -in programs 14% 24 Programs are not affordable 13% 23 Other (please specify) 13% 22 Location challenges (transit schedules, too far to walk, etc.) 11% 19 Concerns about safety of parks/facilities 7% 13 Unsure how to play or do the activity 4% 7 Unsure if accessibility needs can be met in the facility or program 2% 3 Unsure if faith needs can be met in the facility or program 1% 2
+ANSWER CHOICES RESPONSES Lack of programs or amenities of interest 53% 92 Inconvenient program schedules 35% 61 No, nothing prevents me from participating or visiting 23% 40 Lack of access to appropriate equipment 14% 25 Access to childcare 14% 25 Uncertainty around joining drop -in programs 14% 24 Programs are not affordable 13% 23 Other (please specify) 13% 22 Location challenges (transit schedules, too far to walk, etc.) 11% 19 Concerns about safety of parks/facilities 7% 13 Unsure how to play or do the activity 4% 7 Unsure if accessibility needs can be met in the facility or program 2% 3 Unsure if faith needs can be met in the facility or program 1% 2 lack of cultural diversity

-- · Perry sound needs a Community Adult Recreation League that is easy to access - Ball felid needs a washroom closer to the Ball felid then the soccer field.
-Hard to run and play both children and adults. - Too many drug addicts around to want to use the parks, traits alone. - lack of cultural diversity - Find it hard to find the program - · Pool does not exist - · Availability of tennis courts during summer months - Free time, expense - We need a 6lane pool - Parks are in a state of deterioration.
+Perry sound needs a Community Adult Recreation League that is easy to access Ball felid needs a washroom closer to the Ball felid then the soccer field.
+Hard to run and play both children and adults.

+Too many drug addicts around to want to use the parks, traits alone.

+Find it hard to find the program

+Pool does not exist

+Availability of tennis courts during summer months

+Free time, expense

+We need a 6 lane pool

+Parks are in a state of deterioration.
 I have pictures of areas that are in urgent need of repair.
 Other cities close by have much better parks.
-We deserve mbigh quality parks for children in Parry Sound - · Should be within walking distance for children to attend - Short time limit on tennis courts, can't complete a full game in limited time posted. - Lack of awareness of what is offered.
-I work full time until year end so it's hard to get daytime activities. - Was an active participant at themca.
-Since it shut down have not done much other than private zoom classes with friends - · We need a pool - still working full timemost activities offered are daytime - Swimming lesson access was a problem this year - · Current tennis courts will be destroyed when new school is built - · Lack of proper tennis and basketball courts. - No noo - bathrooms are awful playgrounds poof repair sand ,base very low - Art class fills up too fast.
+We deserve mbigh quality parks for children in Parry Sound

+Should be within walking distance for children to attend

+Short time limit on tennis courts, can't complete a full game in limited time posted.
+Lack of awareness of what is offered.
+I work full time until year end so it's hard to get daytime activities.

+Was an active participant at the mca.
+Since it shut down have not done much other than private zoom classes with friends still working full timemost activities offered are daytime

+We need a pool

+Swimming lesson access was a problem this year

+Current tennis courts will be destroyed when new school is built bathrooms are awful playgrounds poof repair sand ,base very low

+Lack of proper tennis and basketball courts.

+No pool

+Art class fills up too fast.
 Should show they need more arts for kids....not just hockey and skating.
 What about a geocache club.
-Looks at townBracebridge!
+Looks at town aftebridge!
 It's amazing.
 I drive there on Saturdays for kids swimming.

-Q31: Of the options below, what do you think are the top 5 priorities for parks, recreation, and culture services in the Town of Parry Sound over the next 5 to 10 years?
-Please drag and drop the top 5 items you think the Town should be considering in order of priority (1 being the highest priority and 5 being the lowest priority).

-Q31: Of the options below, what do you think are the top 5 priorities for parks, recreation, and culture services in the Town of Parry Sound over the next 5 to 10 years?
-Pleaserag and drop the top 5 items you think the Town should be considering in order of priority (1 being the highest priority and 5 being the lowest priority).
+T S

+T

+Answered Skipped